dheeshi/StreamTree/README.md

 ```

-##**🚀 Project Overview**
+##🚀 Project Overview

-_StreamTree is a microservices-based movie streaming platform built with Spring Boot._
+_StreamTree is a microservices-based movie streaming demo built with Spring Boot.
+The project demonstrates centralized configuration, service discovery, routing via an API gateway, and a small static frontend that consumes the APIs._

-This project demonstrates:
+Key components:

 -> Config Server: Centralized configuration for all services using GitHub repo.